ACADEMICS

 In 4th grade, students learn how to deeply think about and make connections in new material, and grasp more complex concepts across all subjects.
 They also write with clarity, flow, and structure similar to that of traditional essays.
 Fourth graders are encouraged to be more independent in how they learn, and depend less on their teacher’s guidance.
 They research, plan, and revise their work more by themselves — setting the foundation to be lifelong, self-starting learners.

-Fifth and sixth grades foster lifelong learners by:
+Fifth through eigth grades foster lifelong learners by:

 • emphasizing critical thinking skills